helmuthdu/web-components/packages/custom-elements/README.md

 Link Reference is my preferred solution because you can load external CSS files without having to duplicate any code and can even be used to integrate your Web Component with a popular CSS Framework like [Tailwind](https://tailwindcss.com/), [Bulma](https://bulma.io/) or [Bootstrap](https://getbootstrap.com/).

 For this example, you will integrate [Tailwind](https://tailwindcss.com/) with [Vite](https://vitejs.dev/).
-After follow the [setup instructions](https://tailwindcss.com/docs/installation) and create a `tailwind.css` file in the root level of your project:
+After follow the [setup instructions](https://tailwindcss.com/docs/installation), create a `tailwind.css` file in the root level of your project:

 ```css
 @tailwind base;